Davvott/Noops/AutomataBot/README.md

 Meet AutomataBot:
 https://noopschallenge.com/challenges/automatabot
 ---
-## v.01
+## v.05
-Fixed an old game of life file to render AutomataBot fetch requests.
+Major refactor, separating logic out of GUI into AutomataBot class.

+A lot of work to tidy up old crappy code!

 Built on Tkinter.
 Should be good to go for Python 3.6

 ## TODO
-* I should probably separate the GoL logic code from the TkGUI code ...
 * Implement generations 'runtime'
-* Export game-state to post back for the Challenge glory!
+* Export game-state to post back for the Challenge glory
-* Maybe after dinner...
+* (Check if I'm getting it correct)

 ## Also...
 Name: inverse, Birth: [0, 1, 2, 3, 4, 5, 6, 7, 8], Survival: [3, 4, 6, 7, 8], Life Span: 7, Cols: 33, Rows: 33